ImperialCollegeLondon/ReCoDE-home/docs/index.md

 ## Welcome to ReCoDE!

-Research Computing and Data Science Exemplars (ReCODE) project is a collection of high-quality research computing and data science exemplars.
+Research Computing and Data Science Exemplars (ReCoDE) project is a collection of high-quality research computing and data science exemplars.
 It is a pilot project from [Graduate School Research Computing and Data Science (RCDS)](https://www.imperial.ac.uk/study/pg/graduate-school/students/doctoral/professional-development/research-computing-data-science/) team and is funded by the [Imperial Excellence Fund for Learning and Teaching innovation](https://www.imperial.ac.uk/about/leadership-and-strategy/provost/vice-provost-education/the-excellence-fund-for-learning-and-teaching-innovation/).

 ### Aim
 The ReCoDE project (Research Computing and Data Science Exemplars) aims to gather exemplars of high-quality research computing and data science projects from various disciplines that demonstrate the use of research software best practices.
 We are starting with a five-project pilot.
 If successful, the ReCoDE pilot will be funded for additional 35 exemplars.